-This information relates mainly to student plagiarism as a student conduct matter for instances where plagiarism is discovered or suspected in student work.
-The Learning Enhancement & Academic Development Service (LEADS) Service resource gives more details about how to avoid plagiarism.
+This information relates to student plagiarism as a student conduct matter where plagiarism is discovered or suspected in student work.
+The Learning Enhancement & Academic Development Service (LEADS) Service resource gives more details about how students can avoid plagiarism.

 Standard University Declaration of Originality Form